 OneMedical is currently trying to reinvent healthcare with innovation and technology.
 As of now, OneMedical offers and schedules in-person or over video appointments, 24/7 on-demand video chats with a virtual medical team, over 90 drop-in lab services, along with COVID-19 testing and care.
 Moreover, OneMedical acts as an employee benefit partner for over 7000 companies.
 Google Venture invested Private Equity round of funding in April 2014.

-Zipline is a company that delivers life-saving medicines and drugs to the remote and previously unreachable parts of the world using electric planes.
+Zipline is a company that delivers life-saving medicines and drugs to the remote and previously unreachable parts of the world using electric planes and drones.
 It makes precise, on-demand and critical deliveries, wherever and whenever needed, with safety and reliability.
 The access to on-demand delivery is made global, owing to Zipline, and it seeks to replace the traditional delivery system with customer centered and cutting edge technology.
 Google venture Invested in Series C round of funding in May 2019.

 Farmer Business Network